The Story of How I Got into SOPs

 For me, starting to use SOPs meant I could finally focus on strategy and actions that had a genuine impact on the business.

 And a bit surprisingly for me, it also improved my relationship with my team members.
-The time we spent together now was not frustrating, repetitive and boring.
+The time we spent together now was not frustrating, repetitive, or boring.
 It was spent on mentoring and coaching them to become who they wanted to be.